KFERMercer/OpenWrt/README.md

 # Mercer's Openwrt source

-This repositories is a router firmware that my own using. \
+This repository is a router firmware that my own using. \
 made some improvements based on the original project.

 ## Notes: